I often get questions from my readers about the uses of silk fabric:

 Like any knits, silk knits are stretchable and because of this, we can sew tight-fitting garments without any problem.
 Silk knits are easy to sew but it’s much better to have a serger and special ball point needles to sew silk knits because they are so lightweight and soft.

 ✅ Related tutorial: Best serger for beginners – Serger buying guide

 Silk knits don’t fray, don’t get wrinkled (at least as much as other lightweight silks), and they are cool and breathable and have all the awesome benefits of pure silk.

 I made pajamas, underwear, tops, skirts, and dresses from silk knits and now I plan to make leggings.
 Silk knits are also a great material for workouts.

 9. Using silk scrap fabric

-I even try to use creatively silk scrap fabric which is left after I finish some sewing project.
-Here is one example how I made a tunic (and I think it’s quite beautiful) from an old dress and some silk scrap.
+I even try to use creatively silk scrap fabric that is left after I finish some sewing project.
+Here is one example of how I made a tunic (and I think it’s quite beautiful) from an old dress and some silk scrap.
 You can find a tutorial here.

 Special touches for silk garments

 I noticed that if you add these elements when sewing silk garments you will make silhouettes even more charming.